-INTRODUCTION: Over the summer we have been focusing on gathering accurate and meaningful information which we are now able to present to you in this report/projection.
+INTRODUCTION: Over the years we have been focusing on gathering accurate and meaningful information which we are now able to present to you in this report/projection.
 This has been accomplished with a great deal of help from Ramanath and his abilities with Google Maps, Kalindi and Kavi with their drone, and a lot of walking.

 1) The south side SVHI boundary is also Bhakti Raghava Swami's property line.
 He wants a post and rail fence.
 So he has offered to act in partnership with SVHI, paying for making the rails and installing them.
 Thus, SVHI would pay for the posts and post-pounding instead of SVHI paying for everything

 2) On Lot 19, after much study we conclude that simply by following our SVHI property line on the north and east as shown on the google map, we can tie into bluffs on both ends and thus stop the beef cows from coming onto our property

 Fence Cost Estimates